FightingSrain/Pytorch-RL-restore/README.md

 `If it helps you with your research, please star it 🎈`

+`I tried to use PPO instead of DQN, and got a similar result.`

 # Requirements and Dependencies
 - pytorch 0.4.1+
 - python 3.5+